 Enterprises are finding more options for storing and sharing files on mobile devices in the cloud.
-Besides dozens of online file-sharing services offering the capability,
+Besides dozens of online file-sharing services offering the capability, other vendors are adding file sharing for devices to their cloud storage products.

 Scality and Nasuni Corp. are two of the latest vendors to deliver offerings for mobile access to cloud-based storage to help organizations keep up with demand from employees to view, share and collaborate on files from any mobile device and location.